Kedar Ghimire

-Kedar Prasad Ghimire (केदार प्रसाद घिमिरे; born 13 April 1976) is a Nepalese actor known for his work in the Nepali entertainment industry.
-He is widely famous and commonly known as Magne Budo from his hit TV Nepali sitcom Meri Bassai and Chakka Panja series.
+Kedar Prasad Ghimire (केदारप्रसाद घिमिरे; born 13 April 1976) is a Nepalese actor known for his work in the Nepali entertainment industry.
+He is mostly popular for portraying a character known as Magne Budho from his hit TV Nepali sitcom Meri Bassai and Chakka Panja series.
 He is one of the most popular and highest grossing actors of Nepal.

 Early life

 Ghimire's mother left his family when he was seven years old.
 In 1992, Ghimire wanted to go to Kathmandu for higher study, but his house caught fire, and with it 96,000 rupees was also burnt.
 That was the only savings his family had.
 After this incident, he had no money to study in Kathmandu.
 He went to Kathmandu anyway, but to work.
 His uncle lived there and stopped him from working, allowing him to study instead.
 He studied law, but gave up on it shortly after because he could not pass.
 He also worked in construction.
 He did many other similar jobs, but never found success in it.
 He couldn't survive with any of those jobs.
 In 2005, he finally saw success when he started his career as an actor for the popular television program, Meri Bassai.
 He married actress Sita Devi Timalsena.